 It means more customer engagement and conversions and less time, money, and resources wasted marketing toward specific members of segments where the messaging is ill-suited (e.g., those who haven’t shown a proclivity to buy a certain product from you).

-But there’s also a need to provide individualized marketing to individual leads and customers that, when based on activities like behavioral segmentation and predictive modeling, can lead to far more effective messaging that reaches them when and where they’re most likely to buy.
+But there’s also a need to provide individualized marketing to (you guessed it) individual prospects and customers who, when based on activities like behavioral segmentation and predictive modeling can lead to far more effective messaging that reaches them when and where they’re most likely to buy.

 Real-time data supports both marketing methods.
 It’s on you to try out both in equal measure — personalized recommendations to a broad segment and individualized suggestions to a specific person — to see if one or both work well in helping your various business goals.

-Getting real-time analytics from the right martech solution
+Getting real-time analytics from the preeminent marketing technology

-As mentioned, having the proper marketing software in place is paramount to gain real-time data access (not “near-real-time,” which some martech platforms offer and is not equivalent to real-time data).
+As mentioned, having the proper marketing software in place for your business is paramount to gain real-time data access (not “near-real-time,” which some martech platforms offer and, bottom line, is not equivalent to real-time data).

 We’re not talking a “moment-in-time snapshot” of customer data via an identity graph.
 We’re talking unified data incorporated into a single source of truth that’s instantly available to marketing teams.